 Report Highlights.
-The cost of microchipping a pet is less than most magazine subscriptions.
-Microchips have helped recover over 3 million lost pets, and statistics indicate that having identification significantly increases the likelihood that a pet will be reunited with its owner.
+The cost to microchip a pet is less than most magazine subscriptions.
+Microchips have helped recover over 3 million lost pets, and statistics indicate that any ID significantly increases a pet’s chances of making it home.

 - $45 is the average one-time cost to microchip a pet.

 - For less than $500 over the course of your pet’s lifetime, you can keep them registered with a top national pet recovery service (PRS).